elastic/eui/wiki/react-router.md

 import { EuiLink } from '@elastic/eui';
 import { useHistory } from 'react-router';

-// Most of the content of this files are from https://github.com/elastic/eui/pull/1976. const isModifiedEvent = (event) =>
+const isModifiedEvent = (event) =>
   !!(event.metaKey || event.altKey || event.ctrlKey || event.shiftKey);